Public API · MCP Server · Watchlist + Alerts + EDGAR

 // historical replay

 Pass as_of to replay the watchlist at any past moment — same shape, same scoring, just bucketed by the timestamp's session window.
-Useful for backtests, post-mortem analysis, and reproducing what your agent saw at a given minute.
+Useful for backtests, post-mortem analysis, and reproducing what your agent saw at a given cycle.

 curl -H "x-ba-api-key: ba_live_..." \